 Stop Paying Attention to the Non-Urgent in Your Life.
 Learn How to Single-Task.
+Multitasking takes you out of the flow you need to really be productive.
+Focus on what's important.

 People are always talking about multitasking, and they think it's a talent -- but I think it's counterproductive to success.
 It means you're dividing your attention into a million parts.
 If you're talking on the phone to a client but doing some kind of household chore or even reading a magazine while talking, you are not fully engaging your client.
 You're not in the flow of the conversation.